 - 1 tablespoon olive oil , or use a few tablespoons of water to sauté with instead

-- 1 medium onion , peeled and diced
+- 1 medium onion , diced

-- 4 cloves garlic , peeled and chopped finely
+- 4 cloves garlic , minced

 - 2 teaspoons dried rosemary , or use mixed Italian style herbs instead of rosemary & thyme

 - 2 teaspoons dried thyme

 - ½ cup (63 grams) all purpose flour , (plain flour in the UK)

 - 2 teaspoons fine sea salt

 - 1 x 5.5oz (156ml) can tomato paste (puree in the UK) , about 10 tablespoons